 3

-Whisk in the eggs.
-Then, whisk in the egg, egg yolk, and vanilla paste or extract.
+Whisk in the eggs and vanilla paste.
 When the mixture is thick and leaves a trail when whisked, stop mixing.

 A bowl of the brown butter snickerdoodle cookie dough.